9 minute read

 Figure credits: Alison Martin, Yurts

 While comparing different combinations of SOTA embedding models and retrieval algorithms on the same benchmark (Codebases), we find that Yurts RAG performs at 93.2% (i.e. 93.2% of the queries from the benchmark have the golden-chunk within the top-5 retrieved contexts), while the other methods evaluated display a performance range from 80.9% to 93.9%, with the best performance being enabled by Contextual Retrieval.
-The performance difference between Contextual Retrieval and Yurts RAG system isn’t statistically significant (details of calculation in appendix).
+The performance difference between Contextual Retrieval and Yurts RAG system isn’t statistically significant (details of this calculation can be found in the appendix).

 Ingestion cost comparison: Yurts RAG and Contextual Retrieval